lucasgautheron/ChildRecordsR/README.md

 ## Testing the package

 1. Download this file : (https://github.com/LAAC-LSCP/ChildRecordsR/blob/develop/testbench.R).
-2. Adapt the path at the top of that file so that it points to a dataset in the ChildRecordsData format (see Getting started)
-3. Don't change anything else in the code, since all of the instructions should work as is.
+2. Don't change anything else in the code, since all of the instructions should work as is.
 If they don't, please open an issue [here](https://github.com/LAAC-LSCP/ChildRecordsR/issues)

 At any point, you can also use the help in R and Rstudio, using `?function_name` where function_name is the name of a function that you've seen in testbench.
 This will provide you with basic descriptions of the available functions.
 Note that we are still working on the docs, so sometimes "annotators" may be called "raters" or *vice versa*.